 Each concert is a unique experience.
 Mixing musical cultures and genres, and often involving collaborations with a diverse range of international artists, NZTrio inspires people of all walks of life to see classical music, both old and new as approachable, essential and meaningful.

-The trio actively commissions works by leading New Zealand composers.
-Their trade-mark eclectic programmes regularly feature the likes of John Psathas, Jack Body, Gareth Farr, Dame Gillian Whitehead and Eve de Castro Robinson, as well as emerging composers, making NZTrio a driving force in the New Zealand music industry.
+The trio actively commission works by leading New Zealand composers.
+Their trade-mark eclectic programmes regularly feature works by established and emerging composers, making NZTrio a driving force in the New Zealand music industry.
 More recently, their commitment to commissioning new music has expanded to include composers from Asia and Australia.

 Described as a ‘national treasure’, NZTrio celebrated their first decade together in 2012, and they continue to thrill both national and international audiences.